UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **0 Level Cantrips**: This spell is converted to a Cantrip, with a 1 round duration, if Cantrips is installed.

+**Detect Traps and Portals**
+(Divination)

+Level: 1
+Range: 0
+Duration: 3 turns
+Casting Time: 5
+Area of Effect: 30-ft. radius
+Saving Throw: None

+When a mage casts this spell, all traps within the area of effect that are concealed normally or magically, of magical or mechanical nature become apparent to <PRO_HIMHER>, as if <PRO_HESHE> were a Thief.

+***Notes***:
+**1st level cantrips**: Converted to a second level spell, unchanged

+**Hypnotism**
+(Enchantment/Charm)

+Level: 1
+Range: Visual range of the caster
+Duration: 1 round
+Casting Time: 1
+Area of Effect: Special
+Saving Throw: Neg.

+This spell entrances up to 1d4 creatures, causing them to stand mystified for 1 round if they do not save vs. spell.
+Specifically, it affects the targeted enemy and up to 3 hostile creatures within 20 ft. of it.
+Hypnotized creatures stand where they are, and fail to notice creatures around them.

+Affected creatures shake off this effect if they are attacked.

+***Notes***:
+**1st level cantrips**: Converted to a second level spell, unchanged

 # Spell Revisions